 The people responsible for ensuring a charity follows the Charity Commission’s rules are the charity’s trustees.

 There is a system of self-regulation for charity fundraising, where charities have agreed to work to certain standards.
 These are overseen and enforced by an organisation called the Fundraising Regulator.
-You can read more about this on our concerns about fundraising page.
+You can read more about how to raise concerns about a charity if you have them.

 Charities may also be subject to a number of other regulators, for example the Advertising Standards Authority in respect of their advertising, or the Care Quality Commission if they run care services.
 Charities have to follow the same regulation that any other organisation would do, as well as complying with charity law.